Catastrophic Interference in Reinforcement Learning: A Solution Based on Context Division and Knowledge Distillation: Related Work

 In order to mitigate interference, many deep RL algorithms such as DQN \cite{mnih2015human} and its variants ({\em e.g.,} Double DQN \cite{van2016deep}, Rainbow \cite{hessel2018rainbow}) employ experience replay and fixed target networks to produce approximately {\em i.i.d.} training data, which may quickly become intractable in terms of memory requirement as task complexity increases.
 Furthermore, even with sufficient memory, it is still possible to suffer from catastrophic interference due to the imbalanced distribution of experiences.

 In recent studies \cite{liu2019utility,lo2019overcoming,ghiassian2020improving}, researchers proposed some methods based on local representation and optimization of neural networks, which showed that interference can be reduced by promoting the local updating of weights while avoiding global generalization.
-Sparse Representation Neural Network (SRNN) \cite{liu2019utility} induces sparse representations in neural networks by introducing a distributional regularizer, which requires a large batch of data generated by a fixed policy that covers the space for pretraining.
+Sparse Representation Neural Network (SRNN) \cite{liu2019utility} induces sparse representations in neural networks by introducing a distributional regularizer, which requires a large batch of data generated by a fixed policy that covers the space for pretraining and have not been extended to the online setting.
 Dynamic Self-Organizing Map (DSOM) \cite{lo2019overcoming} with neural networks introduces a DSOM module to induce such locality updates.
-These methods can reduce interference to some extent, but they may inevitably suffer from the lack of positive transfer in the representation layer, which is not desirable in complex tasks.
+These methods can reduce interference to some extent, but they may inevitably suffer from the lack of positive transfer in the representation layer and require larger network capacity, which is not desirable in complex tasks.
 Recently, discretizing (D-NN) and tile coding (TC-NN) were used to remap the input observations to a high-dimensional space to sparsify input features, reducing the activation overlap \cite{ghiassian2020improving}.
 However, tile coding increases the dimension of inputs to a neural network, which can lead to scalability issues for spaces with high dimensionality.